Dog Care Tips Dog Behavior

 Score: 4/5

-Just as humans, not all dogs adjust well to apartment living.
+Just like humans, not all dogs adjust well to apartment living.
 Some are naturally inclined to like enclosed spaces while others are more exploratory.

 Being small also means they don’t take up much space for themselves.
 They will sleep happily in a comfortable crate, or in a little shelter that you make for them.